How to remove TapuFind virus from Mac

 Now, it’s time to check the Applications folder for suspicious apps:

-- Press Shift-Command-A or open Applications in the Finder.
+- Press Shift-Command-A or open Applications from Finder.

 - Search for the TapuFind app or any other recently added program you don’t remember downloading.